WengOnn-Deriv/deployment_Precommit/README.md

 6. The deployment would need to be modified depending on the dev's environment
 7. Set up a AWS Instance for the python server

+#### Configurations
+1. Two files would be created for the precommit configurations.
+    1. The first file would be a bash file that would contain the logic for the precommit secret scanner, created under `/opt/skel`.
+    2. The second file would be the main precommit file that would be created under `<User's home path>/.git/hooks/pre-commit`.
+2. The main precommit file would invoke the bash script that is under `/opt/skel` whenever a commit is performed.

+#### Alternative Suggestion
+3. Alternative Method (Require Discussion)
+    1. Instead of creating a bash script under `/opt/skel`, the bash script would be hosted on a public repository.
+    2. The main precommit file would execute the bash script through `curl` and piped the output to `/bin/bash`.
+    3. Reasons:
+        - This would make maintaining the pre-commit much easier as future update can simply be preformed update the repository.
+        - There will no need for the MDM after the initial deployment.

 ### QA Environment Deployment Plan
 1. Dev's are developing and pushing code through QA Box instead of local machine